xmtp/xmtp-web/packages/react-components/README.md

 ### Components

-These ready-made components can help you quickly build a chat app.
+These ready-made components can help you quickly build a chat app with XMTP.

 ## Requirements